 - The bottom two layers consist of a springy response foam and layer of dense base foam.

-- Tomorrow Sleep has more layers.
+- Tomorrow Sleep has more layers and also incorporates springs in the support layer.

 - While both mattresses incorporate memory foam, Tomorrow Sleep has more of a traditional memory foam feel.